Headquarters Banner

 Passing on our journey we arrive at Hancock, a town containing about an equal number of Secesh and Union loving inhabitants.
 There are several churches, two hotels, Union and National, quite a number of stores; and last, but not least, a larger number of pretty girls than is usually found in one small town.
 Until we came here, I had about made up my mind that a handsome woman could not be found in Maryland.

-The companies are quartered in different buildings.
+2nd Lieutenant Edwin Frost, Co E The companies are quartered in different buildings.
 Co.
 E for two nights occupied a church.
 Friday morning at ten o’clock we were again under marching orders, (Co.
 E) After one of the most tiresome, muddy marches, we reached Sir John’s Run, at about 2 o’clock, P. M. – distance traveled, six miles.
 We there met Capt.
 Carnes, Co.
 B, 1st Vermont Regiment, he having come through on the canal boat.
 Seeing a wagon load of goods over in Dixie, he concluded to appropriate them to his own use.
-Covered by our rifles, be brought the goods to our side.
+Covered by our rifles, he brought the goods to our side.
 They consisted of a sofa, spices, shoes, and quite a number of very very small shirts, with other articles to match. – Several shots were fired across.
 Carnes proceeded up the canal – we to look up our quarters for the night, finding which, after stationing pickets, we turned in.
 All was quite during the night.
 The next morning Capt.
 Pratt’s presence was called for at the river.
 While he, together with Lieuts.
-Colburn and Frost were standing there, the rebels, by way of introduction, opened the ball, one of which landed rather close to our gentlemanly officers.
+Colburn and Frost [Edwin Frost, pictured] were standing there, the rebels, by way of introduction, opened the ball, one of which landed rather close to our gentlemanly officers.
 ‘Twas very uncivil in the rebels, but nothing compared to their afterpiece.
 The first ball was a summons to arms.
 The boys hastened to the scene of action, (just like the old folks of eighty odd years since) and at it we went.
 The rebels outnumbered us two to one, were completely sheltered behind houses and trees.
 We were obliged to do the best we could.
-We had a pretty little skirmish; the bullets flew around with a perfect looseness, whizzing and humming every which way; we found it very necessary to dodge quite often, when would come a ball, cutting the branches over our head; co chuck, behind us on the bank another would strike, until after two hours firing, the rebels, from some cause, natural or unnatural, stopped their fire.
+We had a pretty little skirmish; the bullets flew around with a perfect looseness, whizzing and humming every which way; we found it very necessary to dodge quite often, when would come a ball, cutting the branches over our head; co-chuck, behind us on the bank another would strike, until after two hours firing, the rebels, from some cause, natural or unnatural, stopped their fire.
 But one of our number was wounded.
 He received a flesh wound in the right leg, but is doing well, and will be out next week.
 One thing is certain, the rebels made a mistake; they know nothing about us – did not suppose we had rifles, and having found out their mistake, will let us alone for the future.
 Co.
-E’s boys went over to Dixie yesterday, with what success I did not learn.
+E’ s boys went over to Dixie yesterday, with what success I did not learn.
 Co’s A and B also crossed yesterday, bringing home a wagon load of corn, rakes, ? nails, turkeys, & c., & c.
 Co.
 H, captured a Mr. Swan, a noted rebel.
 I don’t think we shall remain here long.

 Respectfully Yours,